 - Testing (or installing) smoke detectors and carbon monoxide detectors.

-Most times your elderly loved ones are not comfortable or willing to talk about their finances.
-But you must try to have open discussions about their finances, especially if they live on a fixed income or there is a budget to be adhered to.
+An older adult loved one may not be comfortable or willing to talk about their finances.
+But you must try to have open discussions about their financial needs and expenses, especially if they live on a fixed income or there is a budget to be adhered to.

 7. Watch for Driving Issues

-There may come a time when your loved one may no longer be able to drive due to their declining cognitive abilities and reaction time while on the road.
-It is important to assess their driving abilities and when it does become an issue, offer other options that may help such as hiring a driver or using a delivery service for groceries.
+There may come a time when your loved one may no longer be able to drive due to declines in their eyesight or reaction times.
+It is important to assess their driving abilities and when it does become an issue, offer other options that may helpful.
+For example, you might consider hiring a driver or using a delivery service for groceries.

 8. Keep Them Active

-It is important to keep your elderly loved one active and involved.
-Exercise is important to keep them healthy.
-Unfortunately, it is not unusual for the elderly to become isolated and lonely or even suffer from depression especially if they have lost their spouse.
-It is important that they remain involved with their family and friends or they may even want to venture out and make new friends.
-There are many resources in your community that offer things to do and places to go that will help your loved one stay social and active.
+It is important to keep older adults active and involved.
+Exercise is important when taking care of elderly loved ones in order to keep them healthy, and can even reduce their risk of falls.
+Unfortunately, it is not unusual for older individuals to become isolated, lonely, or even suffer from depression, especially if they have lost their spouse.
+It is important that they remain involved with their family and friends, or even venture out to make new connections.
+There may be resources in your community that offer activities to will help your loved one stay social and active.

 9. Supply Healthy Meals

 Your loved one may not have the ability or desire to cook for themselves.
 It is important that they are well fed in order to stay healthy.
-You can prepare meals in advance for them.
-You can check into Meals on Wheels to see if they qualify.
-There are also many other deliverable meal plan options that your loved one may enjoy.
-Some of these meal plans can even accommodate special requests such as diabetic meals.
+Even if your schedule doesn't allow you to cook meals regularly, you can prepare a few meals in advance.
+In addition, your loved one may qualify for assisted meal services, such as Meals on Wheels, depending on their situation, or prefer to sign up for a different deliverable meal plan.
+Some of these meal plans can even accommodate special requests such as meals for those with diabetes.

 11. Arrange a Schedule

-It is best to try to arrange a schedule between you and other family members to help your elderly loved one when it comes to bathing, doctor appointments, errands, shopping, cooking, cleaning, etc. If necessary, you may need to hire someone to help with some of those tasks and they will also need to be incorporated into the schedule.
+It is best to try to arrange a schedule between you and other family members to help your elderly loved one when it comes to bathing, doctor appointments, errands, shopping, cooking, cleaning, etc. If necessary, you may need to hire someone to help with some of those tasks to give you and other members of your family a break from the constant demands of their schedule.
 A schedule will not only help keep your life structured and organized, but it will help your loved one know what's on their agenda as well.

 There are many resources available for the elderly.
-These resources may be through the government or community-based.
+These resources may be through the government or community-based and may include food stipends, workout equipment, or services to get to doctor appointments.
 Do your research and see what your loved one qualifies for and how it could benefit them.
 You may be surprised at what's available.

 Take Care of Yourself